Vlasenko2006/Storyteller/README.md

 - **Custom Weight Initialization**:
   - Xavier initialization is used for weights, and biases are initialized to zero for better convergence.

+ ## LSTM or Attention layer?
+ Modern natural language processing tool developers prefer attention layers, or combining attention layers with LSTM to pure LSTM.
+However, to outperform LSTM, the attention layers require quite a large training set, which is not the Storyteller case.

 ### 4. **Loss Function**
 The model uses two loss functions.
 The first loss is 1A custom loss function (`multi_word_loss`).
 It computes the average cross-entropy across the predicted steps.
 It is quite conventional for natural language processing neural networks.